 The English countryside never stops to amaze with its picturesque beauty.
 Away from the busy London, in the countryside, you will find some of the most beautiful villages in England that will make you want to pack your bags and move here.
 There is something special about the rural areas of England, where fields of green grass crossed through by windy streams are home to some of the most pretty villages in England.
-It’s hard to say which are the best villages in England so why not rent a car and visit all?
+It’s hard to say which are the best villages in England so why not rent a car and visit them all?
+Some though make very easy day trips from London by train.

 I have asked a few travel bloggers to tell me their stories about the most beautiful villages in England they have visited, and here is what they had to say: